ojsung/url-shortener/README.md

 ### View the app
 - Use your favorite browser to navigate to http://localhost:4002
   - If your port 4002 is taken, you can change the port in the docker-compose.yml file
-- In the web app, all unauthenticated routes are testable.
-Because of CORS policy, authenticated routes can only be hit through cURL (covered in the Routes section).
+- In the web app, all routes testable via cURL are available.
 In the web app, you can
   - Create a url that is unassociated with a user
   - Create a user
   - Log in as a user
-    - Any actions requiring a logged in user will fail though, because of CORS policy
+  - After logging in, "Manage links" will be added to the header.
+In this page you can:
+    - Create a url that is associated with a user
+    - Click "Refresh" to retrieve user urls
+    - Edit user urls
+    - Delete user urls
 ### Resources
 - W3 Schools for most of the regular expressions
 - This was my first time writing a Dockerfile or docker-compose.yml.
 I used the [Getting Started](https://docs.docker.com/compose/gettingstarted/) from docker as a reference.